 University of Pittsburgh at a Glance

-Ranked among the top 5 percent of 1,000 universities in 65 countries, Pitt is home to more than 5,300 part- and full-time faculty, more than 7,200 part- and full-time staff, and nearly 800 research and post-doctoral associates.
-Over 25,200 undergraduate, 7,000 graduate, and 2,000 doctorate students study at our 5 campuses.
+Ranked among the top 5 percent of 1,000 universities in 65 countries, Pitt is home to more than 5,600 part- and full-time faculty, more than 8,200 part- and full-time staff, and nearly 800 research and post-doctoral associates.
+Over 24,000 undergraduate, 9,000 graduate, and 2,000 doctorate students study at our 5 campuses.
 Our numbers are constantly growing at Pitt!
-Explore more facts and figures in the 2019 Fact Book, compiled by the Office of Institutional Research.
+Explore more facts and figures in the University Fact Book, compiled by the Office of Institutional Research.

 Founded in 1787, Pitt is one of the country’s oldest and most prestigious institutions of higher education.
 Pitt people have defeated polio, unlocked the secrets of DNA, lead the world in organ transplantation, and pioneered TV and heavier-than-air flight, among many other accomplishments.